 - Minerals: provides good amounts of phosphorus, calcium, iron, magnesium, manganese, zinc, and copper.

 - Carbohydrates: such as sucrose, in addition to glucose and fructose (which have a higher biological value).

 - Proteins: although in less quantity than carbohydrates.

 Given its nutritional qualities and different properties, isn't it an excellent food to replace white sugar and opt for it to sweeten your desserts and drinks?

 So why substitute sugar for brown sugar?

-Moreover, as many nutritionists warn, in reality 75% of the sugar we eat every day comes from processed foods and products, and we can find it in products as scattered and as disparate as a vegetable stock, sauces such as salsa de tomato or mayonnaise, or even pickled gherkins.
+Moreover, as many nutritionists warn, in reality, 75% of the sugar we eat every day comes from processed foods and products, and we can find it in products as scattered and as disparate as vegetable stock, sauces such as salsa de tomato or mayonnaise, or even pickled gherkins.

 The conclusion is clear: a wide diversity of industrial products contain sugars but most consumers do not know.
-And the problem is even greater, because many stop consuming sweets and pastry products with the aim of reducing their consumption in sugars but on the other hand they do not know that they can continue to consume the same amount of sugar without knowing it.
+And the problem is even greater because many stop consuming sweets and pastry products with the aim of reducing their consumption of sugars but on the other hand they do not know that they can continue to consume the same amount of sugar without knowing it.

 Another option is to replace sugar with panela, a delicious sweetener option that is completely natural and also provides us with a good amount of essential nutrients, so we are not faced with a food rich in empty calories as is the case with white sugar.